 Storing and preserving Brussels sprouts

-- Brussels sprouts buds will keep in the refrigerator unwashed for 3 to 4 weeks; keep them in a plastic bag or air-tight container.
+- Brussels sprouts buds will keep in the refrigerator unwashed for 3 days; keep them unwashed in a plastic bag or air-tight container.
 Spouts can be refrigerated for up to 3 weeks but they will develop a strong flavor.
 Fresh sprouts are the most flavorful.

 - Sprouts can be frozen for up to 4 months after blanching.
 Blanch sprouts then dip them in ice water before freezing.

 - Stems loaded with buds in late fall can be harvested and kept in a cool (30° to 40°F), dry place for several weeks.

 - Remove loose or discolored outer leaves from stems before storing them.